ClickCease

 YouTube’s New Collaborations Feature: What You Need to Know

-YouTube has launched a new collaboration feature that allows up to five creators to appear on the same video — with their channels credited directly below the player, along with Subscribe buttons.
+YouTube just made it easier for musicians to share the spotlight.
+Their new Collaboration feature lets up to five creators appear on a single video, with each channel automatically credited directly below the video player, and complete with Subscribe buttons.

 What the Collaboration Feature Does